 - Container Cargo – Did the cargo spill inside of the container soiling the floor?

-- Environment - A cargo container that spent most of it's time traveling on ships in mild climates will generally show less wear than a container that spent years travelling harsh climates.
+- Environment – A cargo container that spent most of its time traveling on ships in mild climates will generally show less wear than a container that spent years traveling harsh climates.
 Imagine the beating a container would take on the North Sea during a winter storm?